Finance Minister Should Have Given Complete Break-up, Details of Economic Package, Says Rajasthan CM

 It is clear that there is nothing for the landless labourers and the urban poor in these packages, he added.

-When the GDP is dipping into deep recession and is predicted to grow at -3 % this year, more than 14 crore people have lost jobs, large number of people are living at near starvation level, Govt of India has given a package 90% of which is in the form of Bank loans.— Ashok Gehlot (@ashokgehlot51) May 15, 2020
+When the GDP is dipping into deep recession and is predicted to grow at -3 % this year, more than 14 crore people have lost jobs, large number of people are living at near starvation level, Govt of India has given a package 90% of which is in the form of Bank loans.

 3/